A short guide to damp proofing – Biocraft South West

 Whilst many sources of damp arise from little to no damp proofing in your home, there is a range of simple techniques that can help keep your home warm and dry.
 If left untreated or unidentified, severe cases of damp have left many homes with the permanent structural damage that require partial or complete rebuilds.
 As leading damp specialists in Bristol, we provide unparalleled damp proofing services for all domestic and commercial properties.
 For more information on how we approach damp treatment, call our dedicated team of qualified surveyors today on 01793 272085.

 At Biocraft South West, we are equipped to tackle all sources of damp and moisture within your home.
-From our initial damp proof survey to damp proofing internal walls, our qualified damp proofing surveyors can restore your home to a dry, clean state.
-Below, we take a look at some of the causes and treatments associated with damp proofing.
+From our initial damp proof survey you’re in safe hands for all damp proofing Bristol.
+Our qualified damp proofing surveyors can restore your home to a dry, clean state.
+Below, we take a look at some of the causes and treatments associated with damp proofing Bristol.

 Causes and Symptoms of Rising Damp